What Is Water Cycle?

 Water cycle is also known as hydrologic cycle or hydrological cycle.
 It describes how water moves continuously on Earth.

-Water loops through different stages – evaporation, condensation, precipitation and flow.
-It then goes back to the evaporation stage.
 The whole cycle starts all over again and hence the name “water cycle”.

 For teachers and homeschoolers, here is a very helpful teaching aid — water cycle chart.